 When at home… Start off your meal with mixed greens, such as arugula, endive, escarole, mesclun, and/or spinach.
 Prepare a lemon or balsamic vinaigrette, using extra-virgin olive oil, fresh lemon juice or balsamic vinegar, minced garlic, and fresh or dried herbs of your choice.
 Grate Parmesan cheese over the salad for added flavor, and sprinkle with some chopped walnuts, slivered almonds, toasted pine nuts, or sunflower seeds.

 When dining out… Stick with 1/2 cup of whole-wheat pasta starting on Phase 2.
 Be sure to avoid cream-based sauces like Alfredo or Carbonara.
 Choose pasta dishes that have tomato- or seafood-based sauces (no cream!) instead.

-When at home… Prepare whole-wheat pasta and top it with sautéed veggies, fresh tomatoes, and lean sautéed ground beef or turkey.
+When at home… Prepare whole-wheat pasta and top it with sautéed veggies, fresh tomatoes, and lean sautéed ground beef, chicken, or turkey.
 Or simply toss the pasta with a little extra-virgin olive oil, freshly grated Parmesan or Asiago cheese, fresh basil, and freshly ground black pepper.

 lean meat, poultry, or seafood dish as a main course.

 your main course with grilled, roasted, or sautéed vegetables.

 When dining out… Avoid all fried or breaded side dishes, including fried zucchini.
 Skip the starchy sides like white potatoes and white rice and ask for a double serving of fresh vegetables instead.

 When at home… Roast or grill eggplant and bell peppers or serve sautéed broccoli rabe or spinach with garlic and extra-virgin olive oil.

 Go for a

 When dining out… Skip the rich and decadent traditional Italian sweets like tiramisu, cannolis, and full-fat cheesecake.
 Instead, choose fresh fruit on Phase 2 as a healthy dessert.

 When at home… You can enjoy a homemade crustless ricotta cheesecake, using part-skim ricotta cheese, lemon zest, lemon juice, sugar substitute, eggs, and vanilla or almond extract.
 It's a delicious option, in moderation of course, on all Phases.